-Ellen Byron’s Cajun Country Mysteries have won the Agatha award and multiple Lefty awards for Best Humorous Mystery.
-She’ll debut the Vintage Cookbook Mysteries, set in New Orleans, in June 2022, and also writes the Catering Hall Mystery series (as Maria DiRico).
+Ellen Byron’s bestselling Cajun Country Mysteries have won multiple Agatha and Lefty Awards.
+Bayou Book Thief, Vintage Cookbook Mystery #1, won the Best Humorous Mystery Lefty Award She also writes the Catering Hall Mysteries (under the name Maria DiRico).
 Byron is an award-winning playwright and non-award-winning TV writer of comedies like Wings, Just Shoot Me, and Fairly Odd Parents.
-Fun fact: she worked as a cater-waiter for Martha Stewart.
-Visit her at EllenByron.com.
+But she considers her most impressive credit working as a cater-waiter for Martha Stewart.

 Book-loving volunteers are essential to the Louisiana Book Festival's success.
 Whether it's escorting authors, guiding visitors, selling refreshments, working with children in the Young Readers Pavilion or other fun and rewarding assignments, the Louisiana Book Festival wants you to join the volunteer team.